Speenhamland Primary School

 - 8.6: How does the school communicate with parents / carers whose first language is not English?

 The school will seek support from the Local Authority or other agencies to assist.
 Bilingual parents and children already in the school are used to support communication with others.
-The SENDCo will assist children and parents for whom English is not their first language and advise teachers accordingly.
+The EAL Lead Teacher will assist children and parents for whom English is not their first language and advise teachers accordingly.

 - 9.1: What preparation will there be for both the school and my child before he or she joins the school?

 Parents, nursery providers and professionals such as preschool teacher counsellors can request the school to attend transition meetings.
 Once the school is aware of a SEND child joining the school, additional arrangements will be made if required.
-The school liaises with parents to endeavour to make the process positive.
+The school liaises with parents to endeavour to make the process positive and the transition as smooth as possible for the child.

 - 9.2: How will my child be prepared to move on to the next stage within school, e.g. class or key stage?